- Written by Dr.Mehmet Demircioglu

 If side sleeping causes scabs to catch, recipient redness to worsen, or discomfort to increase, return to a safer position and ask your clinic for guidance.

 Some people ask whether they can sleep slightly turned without fully lying on the side.
-In many cases, a small angle can be acceptable after the highest risk period, as long as the grafted area does not touch the pillow.
+A small angle can sometimes work after the highest risk period, as long as the grafted area does not touch the pillow.
 Change gradually rather than making a sudden return to old sleeping habits.

 If you normally sleep face down, you need to plan for that before surgery.
 Face down sleeping is one of the riskiest positions in the early period because it can combine pressure, rubbing, and heat on the recipient area.